Canada Accessibility Plan & Feedback Process

 Reservations/Customer Care

-Procurement of Goods, Services and Facilities
+Procurement of Goods, Services and Facilities- Annex A

-Delta is not aware of any barriers in its procurement process and will need to conduct a review to identify if any barriers exist.
+At the time of publication, Delta is not aware of any barriers within its procurement process; however, Delta acknowledges that a review of its procurement practices will be necessary to assess whether any such barriers exist.

-Design and Delivery of Programs and Services
+Design and Delivery of Programs and Services - Annex A

 Navigation Through the Airport